siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 ### Why use apt exclusively

 For installing, deleting, and carrying out a system update, *apt* should be used.
-Please refrain from updating the system with applications like `synaptic`, `adept`, or `kpackage`!
+Please refrain from updating the system with applications like `synaptic`, or `discover`!

 The mentioned programs are excellent *Debian stable* installation and very good for searching program packages, but they are not adapted to the special tasks of the dynamic distribution Debian Sid.
 They cannot correctly resolve the extensive changes in Sid (changed dependencies, naming conventions, or scripts).
 This is not due errors in the programs or mistakes by the developers.

-Package managers like adept, synaptic, and kpackage are - technically speaking - non-deterministic.
+Package managers like synaptic, and discover are - technically speaking - non-deterministic.
 When using a dynamic distribution like Debian Sid with the addition of third party repositories whose quality cannot be tested by the Debian team, a system update can lead to disaster, as these package managers can make wrong decisions by automatically trying to solve the problem.

 Furthermore, it should be noted that all GUI package managers must be run in X. System updates in X (even an anyway not recommended 'apt upgrade') will sooner or later cause you to irreversibly damage your system.